FanruiC/LinuxSetup/workplan/README.md

     -  Solvability condition on b: Ax=b solvable when b in C(A) 等价于 If a conbination of rows of A gives 0 rows, then same combination of entries of b must give 0.
     -  Particular solution by setting free variables to 0.
     -  If I have a particular solution xp, I can add this vector with any vectors in null space, xn, the right hand side wouldn't change.
     -  m, n, r relation.
 Full column rank, Full row rank.
+RANK tells everything about the number of solutions.
        |r=m=n|r=n<m|r=m<n|r<m,r<n|
        |:---:|:---:|:---:|:---:|
        |1 solution|0 or 1 solution|infinite solution|0 or infinite solution|